 How do you play the pool game Cutthroat?

 Cutthroat is not a good game if any of the players are very good because a good player should be able to run most non-rotation racks a high percentage of the time.
 A good way to handicap a better player is to require that opponent balls be shot in rotation (always hitting the lowest-numbered ball first), starting with the lowest-numbered non-group ball.
-Another challenging variation is to disallow the good player from pocketing any ball directly, where every shot must be a kick, bank, combo, carom, or kiss.
+Another challenging variation is to disallow the good player from pocketing any ball directly, where every shot must be a kick, bank, combo, carom, kiss, rail-first, jump, or massé.

 Dr. Dave keeps this site commercial free, with no ads.
 If you appreciate the free resources, please consider making a one-time or monthly donation to show your support: